ChristosKonstantas/HTekDistortion/README.md

 # HTekDistortion Plugin
-This plugin is a symmetric clipper with and adjustable soft-knee around threshold (controlled digital clipping).
+This plugin is a symmetric clipper with and adjustable soft-knee around threshold (controlled digital clipping) -in progress-.